Maniking255/BASE/README.md

-hi every one, today i shear some public comment im a old user on github page but i start using github some days ago i bulding the base event and try to working on base
+hi every one, today i shear some public comment im a old user on github page but i start using github some days ago i bulding the base event and try to working on base i need base for earn roll, and i try to mange